How much does it really cost to translate my website?

 There are many limitations to this one, even if you’re just going for the basic option of translating selected pages.
 You’ll need to consider the upkeep costs of managing a second website.
 This is both in terms of translation costs and time.

-You could of course go for a simple managed website like Squarespace or Wix, but don’t forget to consider the cost of maintaining all those websites over the years.
+You could, of course, go for a simple managed website like Squarespace or Wix.
+But don’t forget to consider the cost of maintaining all those websites over the years.
 You’ll need to duplicate technical changes like updates, design tweaks, and any upgrades across the websites – plus you’ll need to separately update any changes in each language.

 Costs: Translation pricing will cost you anywhere from €500-€30,000